 Less celebrated than Mother’s and Father’s Day but not less important… It’s Siblings Day!
-A National Day created to recognize the important relationship between siblings.
+A National Day to recognize the important relationship between siblings.
+While these relationships are important, it is also vital to learn how addiction affects sibling relationships.

 What about those whose relationship with their brother or sister is strained due to substance abuse?
 Having a family member in active addiction is an experience that can run the emotional gamut from helplessness, fear, and despair to anger, frustration, and resentment– sometimes all at once.
 Understanding that you are not alone in your experience can help to break the feeling of isolation that often comes from having a sibling addicted to drugs or alcohol.